 How many citizenships is best for an individual?

 Individuals can apply for multiple citizenship and dual citizenship for as many as they like and are allowed by their original home country.
-The number of multiple nationalities that you can apply for depends on the country’s law and your own choice.
+The number of multiple nationalities you can apply for depends on the country’s law and your choice.

 If I have German citizenship, can I apply for Chinese citizenship?